Tom-Bom-badil/trovis-modbus/README.md

 - selected derived operating states (incl. heating curves for each heating circuit),
 - neutral datapoint metadata such as unit, scale, limits, step, enum options,<br/>
   invalid values, and writable state,
-- grouped reads and validated writes with TROVIS write-access handling.
+- grouped reads and validated writes with TROVIS write-access handling<br/>(including the mechanisms needed to write-enable 'special/protected' registers).

-The exact datapoints available on a device depend on the controller model, the selected system code number, active functions and parameters, and the sensor and input assignments configured for the connected physical sensors.
+The exact datapoints available on a device depend on the controller model, the selected hydronic system, active functions and parameters, and the sensor and input assignments configured for the connected physical sensors.

 ## Supported controllers